Credit for Prior Learning

 CLEP General Examinations

-The University awards credit for a satisfactory/passing score on the general examinations in Humanities, Natural Sciences, and Social Science/History, which will satisfy one experience in the appropriate LE outcome.
+The University awards credit for a satisfactory/passing score on the general examinations in Humanities, Natural Sciences, and Social Science/History, which will satisfy 3 to 6 credit hours in the appropriate General Education category.

 General Examinations should be taken before the student has completed initial enrollment in the University.
 They must be taken by the time the student has completed 15 semester credits of college work and before enrollment in any courses in the area to be tested.
 Exceptions to this rule may be made for older students with unique backgrounds.
 Requests for these exceptions should be directed to the Dean of the College of Arts and Sciences.